 2011-12: Hudon again finished second to Guillaume Asselin in scoring in his second season with Chicoutimi and was a big part of the Sagueneens' strong playoff run.
 He scored 25 goals with 41 assists and was plus-28 with 50 penalty minutes in 59 games as the Sagueneens slipped to fifth in the East.
 In the playoffs, Chicoutimi defeated Acadie-Bathurst and Shawinigan in two tight series and were the only team to defeat Memorial Cup-bound Saint John in a playoff game; taking the Sea Dogs to overtime in the last three games.
 Hudon scored 6 goals with 5 assists and was plus-five with 16 penalty minutes in 18 playoff games.
 He was ranked 95th amongst North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.

 Hudon is mainly known for his offensive skills but can also play defensively as seen by his solid plus/minus differential over the last two years at the junior level.
 The talented winger is blessed with superior hockey sense, a great vision and quick hands which allow him to control the play in the offensive zone and create scoring opportunities for him and his line-mates.
-The 18-year-old has shown a maturity beyond his age by providing leadership, character and a strong work ethic for his Chicoutimi teammates.
-The smallish forward will need to add more muscle mass to withstand the physical play along the boards while working on his skating edge control and his four step acceleration.
+He has maturity beyond his age while providing leadership, character and a strong work ethic for his teammates.
+The smallish forward will need to add more muscle mass to withstand the physical play along the boards at the pro level while working on his skating edge control and his four step acceleration.

-Hudon will be returning for his third season in the QJMHL with the Chicoutimi Saguenéens and has a good possibility of playing for Team Canada at the 2013 World Junior Championship as long as he can remain healthy this year.
+Hudon will be returning for his fourth season in the QJMHL with the Chicoutimi Saguenéens and should play for Team Canada at the 2014 World Junior Championship as long as he can remain healthy this year.
 The talented forward is expected to dominate at the junior level and be his team's offensive engine again this season.